Error Bounds for Sequential Monte Carlo Samplers for Multimodal Distributions: Acknowledgements

 \section{Acknowledgements}

 AJ \& DP were supported by AcRF Tier 2 grant R-155-000-143-112.
 AT and DP were supported by AcRF Tier 1 grant R-155-000-150-133.
 AJ is affiliated with the Risk Management Institute and the Centre for Quantitative Finance at the National University of Singapore.
 We thank Pierre Del Moral for his encouragement and insightful comments.
+We thank Tobias Terzer for noticing several typos and one error in the paper.
+We thank the anonymous referees for their insightful remarks.